Ben Brading 6 min read

 Who needs to comply with SECR?

-• Turnover of more than £36 million.
+• Turnover of more than £36 million

-• Balance sheet totals more than £18 million.
+• Balance sheet total exceeding £18 million

-• Number of employees exceeding 250.
+• Number of employees exceeding 250

 There are three exemptions that allow businesses meeting the above criteria to be excluded from SECR disclosure requirements: